mobizt/ESP-Mail-Client/README.md

 ## Memory Options for ESP8266

-This section that mention about the memory settings is optional.
+This section is optional for memory settings in IDE.

 When you update the ESP8266 Arduino Core SDK to v3.0.0, the memory can be configurable from IDE.